rileyrustad/W205/exercise_1/README.md

 Given that we're prompted to look for high scores for a variety or procedures, I would say that the best place to look is the "Timely and Effective - Hospital" data.
 It measures individual hospitals on 22 different procedures, and gives them a score.
 That said, the scores aren't uniform some only go up to 100, and others range well beyond 1000.
 They'll need to be normalized if we want to do anything with them.

-My plan of attack is to create normalized values between 0 and 1 for each of these procedures/hospital combinations, and then average them.
+My plan is to create normalized values between 0 and 1 for each of these procedures/hospital combinations, and then average them for each hospital.
 There were some interesting/hacky things that I had to do to get there, but I was able to score them.
 (See Comments in [Code](https://github.com/rileyrustad/W205/blob/master/exercise_1/investigations/best_hospitals/best_hospitals.sql) for additional detail)

 Run the Code: